Fees vary widely between independent schools.

 How do I find out about fee assistance?

 All schools offer some level of fee assistance too which is usually awarded on the basis of financial need.
-In 2016-17, over 600 children received a free place, and one in four children received financial help with their fees (usually 20% and upwards).
+In 2022/23, over 500 children received a free place, and more than one in four children received financial help with their fees (usually 20% and upwards).
 Financial assistance is generally awarded from P7 through Senior School.

 To receive assistance with fees your child simply has to meet the normal entry requirements.
 They don’t have to be of an academic standard required to win a scholarship.